Ra-Na/ocronpdf/README.md

 Other dependencies:
 - It includes `pdf.py` from [image-to-jbig2-pdf](https://github.com/2m/image-to-jbig2-pdf/tree/master) to assemble a pdf from the jbig2-compressed images.
 - If found, it uses a [textcleaner script](http://www.fmwconcepts.com/imagemagick/textcleaner/index.php) for ocr preprocessing, which is not included here due to licensing requirements.
+The MIT license for this repo does not apply to the textcleaner script.
 You can review the license and download the script yourself at the above link, or implement some alternative instead like unpaper, scantailor, Python's imageCV or similar.

 # How?
 Download `check_orconpdf_dependencies.sh`, `ocronpdf.py`, `pdf.py`, make them executable and run `ocronpdf.py`.